 How does it work?

 Facebook will provide businesses with a link to their new ‘Shop Builder’ platform which is an extension from the existing Facebook page tools.
-From the Shop Builder, businesses will be able to upload their product listings one-by-one or by connecting their product data feed.
+From the Shop Builder, businesses will be able to upload product listings one-by-one or by connecting their product data feed.
 From a single platform, brands will be able to build their Shops, on both Facebook and Instagram.

-“Starting from May 2020, we will begin a phased rollout of shops to all businesses globally on Facebook and Instagram Shopping.
+“Starting from May 2020, we will begin a phased rollout of shops to all businesses on Facebook and Instagram Shopping.
 We will start with eligible businesses who use Instagram Profile Shops and will expand access over the next few months.
 Eligible businesses will receive an email when their shop is ready to start customising.”Facebook

 “Doesn’t Facebook already provide this feature?” we hear you say and the answer is yes…sort of.
 Currently, there is an option for businesses to upload their product listings but this is very basic when compared to the new shop builder platform.

 The new Shop feature is set to be much more advanced for retailers than what is currently available.
 When businesses have created their ‘Shop’ section on their page shoppers will be able to message the business directly using Messenger, WhatsApp or Instagram.
-There is also the option for transactions to happen through the Facebook’s in-app checkout, however, in the early days, we still expect that most transactions will start on Facebook Shops and end up being completed on the business’ website.
+There is also the option for transactions to happen through the Facebook’s in-app checkout.
+However, in the early days, we still expect most transactions will start on Facebook Shops and end up being completed on the business’ website.

-Facebook is positioning this as an aid to businesses who may be struggling during the coronavirus pandemic, but it’s also a feature that should help both sides of the transaction in making Facebook a better place to buy things.
+Facebook is positioning this as an aid to businesses who may be struggling during the coronavirus pandemic.
+It is also a feature that should help both sides of the transaction in making Facebook a better place to buy things.